 The Milky Way and Andromeda are spiral galaxies, while Centaurus A has both elliptical and spiral features.
 Centaurus A is about 13 million light years away from Earth.
 The most well-known dwarf galaxies around the Milky Way are the Magellanic Clouds, which are visible to the naked eye from the southern hemisphere.

-“Scientists have identified close to 50 dwarf galaxy candidates around the Milky Way – most of them are aligned in a plane orbiting the centre of the host galaxy,” Dr Jerjen said.
+“Scientists have identified close to 50 dwarf galaxy candidates around the Milky Way – most of them are aligned in a plane orbiting the center of the host galaxy,” Dr. Jerjen said.
 “Most of the dwarf galaxy candidates that my colleagues and I observed around Centaurus A are arranged this way, and it’s a similar case with at least half of them around Andromeda.”

 Publication: Oliver Müller, et al., “A whirling plane of satellite galaxies around Centaurus A challenges cold dark matter cosmology,” Science 02 Feb 2018: Vol. 359, Issue 6375, pp. 534-537; DOI: 10.1126/science.aao1858